Definition

 Stop criteria

-1. If a generator function calls return
+- If a generatorfunction calls return

 Examples